Drop c tuning is without a doubt, one of the most versatile alternate tunings out there. It is usually used in heavy metal due to its low-end sound.

 3. Bad Horsie by Steve Vai

 A guitar in the hands of Steve Vai is without a doubt a tool of infinite creativity.
-He has created some of the most expressive, emotionally captivating and technically challenging sounds in music history.
+He has created some of the most expressive, emotionally captivating and technically challenging sounds in the music history.

 The composition begins with a lot of whammies followed by a riff which serves as the base for his memorable guitar solo that he plays later in the song.